Kathgola Palace: The palace and garden

 Murshidabad was at its peak in the early 19th century, and the opportunities of trade and banking attracted many Marwari Jains to go and settle there.
 Azimganj and Jiaganj became the nucleus of the Marwari Jain community.
 In the course of time, they acquired immense wealth and they built many Jain temples.
 The principal families were the Dugars, the Dudhorias, the Nahars, the Kotharis and the Nowlakhas.
 Although, many of them shifted their base to Kolkata, with the ascendancy of the British, the palatial buildings and temples they built are still there.

 A popular attraction on a customary tour of Murshidabad is the Kathgola Palace and Garden, built by Dhanpat Singh Dugar and Lakshmipat Singh Dugar in 1873.
 The Dugars hired a French architect to renovate a part of their palace.
 A Bengali architect was also involved.
-“This palace is a perfect blend of art and architecture and connoisseurs of true art will get a taste of both.”
+"This palace is a perfect blend of art and architecture and connoisseurs of true art will get a taste of both."
 Victorian lions and Michael Angelo statues have changed the place.
 The Adinath temple is famous and there are several Jain and Hindu temples.
 There are 17 images of Jain tirthankaras.
 There was a zoo inside.
-“The palace has been converted to a museum and showcases magnificent chandeliers, mirrors, furniture, etc”.
+"The palace has been converted to a museum and showcases magnificent chandeliers, mirrors, furniture, etc".

-After the Battle of Plassey, Mir Jafar had met British representatives at the Kathgola Palace.